notificationapi-com/docs/docs/reference/server.md

 </TabItem>
 <TabItem value="ruby">

-1. Copy the following class to your application:
+1. If not using the default US region, update the HTTP client instance hostname, <code>Net::HTTP:new()</code>.
+   Use <code>'api.ca.notificationapi.com'</code> for the CA region, and <code>'api.eu.notificationapi.com'</code> for the EU region.
+Then copy the following class to your application.
+You can place this in a new file, such as
+   <code>lib/notification_api.rb</code>:

 ```ruby
 require 'net/http'